Comparisons12 min read

 Best For

-Privacy-conscious streamers, travelers who need reliable geo-unblocking, and users who want a set-it-and-forget-it experience with serious server infrastructure behind it.
+Privacy-conscious streamers, travelers who need reliable geo-unblocking, and users who want a set-it-and-forget-it experience with serious server infrastructure backing them up.

 Pricing

-The 45-day money-back guarantee is one of the best in the industry — longer than pretty much every competitor out there.
+The 45-day money-back guarantee is one of the most generous you'll find out there — longer than pretty much every competitor.

 8-chapter comprehensive budgeting guide with 3 interactive calculators.
 Stop living paycheck to paycheck.